Aditya-Raj-Sudo/Storage-Technology/README.md

 # Storage-Technology
 Autonomous Database Project.
-Its types and advantages-disadvantages.
+Its types and advantages-disadvantages